gontzess/reaction_trello/current_story.md

   - parsing the URL for the id X
   - sending a request to `/api/boards/:id` X
-  - dispatching an action to the store
+  - dispatching an action to the store X
   - rendering the board.
+X

 ## Action creator